X-Immersion/Ariel_Unreal_documentation/doc/Features.md

 ## 🎚️ Audio effects

 When generating audio speech with the Ariel plugin, you can apply audio effects to the generated audio.
-Those effects are optionals and can be combined together to create the desired sound atmosphere.
+Those effects are optional and can be combined to create the desired sound atmosphere.
 Here is a list of all audio effects available:

 | Name              | Description |
 | ----------------- | ----------- |